Skip to main content

 Add People

 You can assign people or preset groups of people to Prospero events.
 Add the people who will be participating in the first events you create.
-If several people will be participating in multiple events together, you can create a group to quickly assign all of them to an event.
+If several people often participate in events together, such as a specific team or cast grouping, you can create a group to quickly assign all of them to an event.

 Create Events